Cover photo for Catalina "Cathy" Moran's Obituary

 Cathy is preceded in death by her nephew, Robert Myles Garcia; her brother-in-law, Joel Torres Jr.; and the father of her son, Marco Antonio “Mark” Hernandez.

-She is survived by her parents, Rafael Sr. and Aurelia (Osorio) Moran; son, Jason Hernandez; her long-time companion and friend, Oscar Garza; her sisters, Mary Moran (Joel Torres Jr.+), Olga Moran, Diana H. Moran (Ignacio Zavala); her brothers, Rafael Moran Jr. (Nancy DeLeon), Aurelio Moran; her nephews and nieces, Jessica M. Torres, Joel Torres III, Joshua Torres, Nadia A. Garcia, Rudy Garcia, Isaiah J. Garcia (Aurora), Inali Zavala, Izael Zavala, Rafael Moran III, Dante Moran, Avery Moran, Abram Moran (Aylin), Aiden Moran; great-nephews and nieces, Serenity, Joel IV, Luis Jr., Dylan, Robert, Heaven-lei, and Emma.
+She is survived by her parents, Rafael Sr. and Aurelia (Osorio) Moran; son, Jason Hernandez; her long-time companion and friend, Oscar Garza; her sisters, Mary Moran (Joel Torres Jr.+), Olga Moran, Diana H. Moran (Ignacio Zavala); her brothers, Rafael Moran Jr. (Nancy DeLeon), Aurelio Moran; her nephews and nieces, Jessica M. Torres, Joel Torres III (Italy), Joshua Torres, Nadia A. Garcia, Rudy Garcia, Isaiah J. Garcia (Aurora), Inali Zavala, Izael Zavala, Rafael Moran III, Dante Moran, Avery Moran, Abram Moran (Aylin), Aiden Moran; great-nephews and nieces, Serenity, Joel IV, Luis Jr., Dylan, Robert, Heaven-lei, and Emma.

 Cathy's visitation will be held on Thursday, May 15, 2025, from 10:00 AM to 9:00 PM at McCaleb Funeral Home in Weslaco, Texas, with a Holy Rosary at 7 PM.
 A Mass will be celebrated at St. Joan of Arc Catholic Church on Friday, May 16, 2025, at 10:00 AM, with burial to follow at Sacred Park Cemetery in Mercedes, Texas.
+Please join us in sporting your favorite cowboy boots in honor of Cathy’s life.

 Serving as pallbearers will be her beloved nephews, Izael Zavala, Joel Torres III, Josh Torres, Rafael III Moran, Dante Moran, and Rudy Garcia.